How de-risked businesses can leverage cryptocurrency

 Increasingly, businesses are looking to cryptocurrency-based solutions to address these problems.
 Cryptocurrencies provide small businesses with the means to change their fate by removing reliance on banks altogether, effectively eliminating the risk brought on by de-risking.
 While cryptocurrencies enable greater efficiency and low-cost transactions, the disadvantage for everyday business use are the volatile price fluctuations as speculators move in and out of positions fast and frequently to make a profit.

 Stablecoins on the other hand maintain a stable value equivalent to that of the asset they are pegged against.
-They are ideal for ongoing business operations, cross-border money transfers and payment settlements.
+They are practical and ideal for ongoing business operations, cross-border money transfers and payment settlements.
 Moreover, they form an essential part of the Bitspark ecosystem – purpose-built to provide businesses with access to an alternative financial system without the need to invest in custom integration.
+You can buy a whole range of local currency stablecoins with cash straight from the Bitspark mobile app, and from there do a number of things like exchanging into different cryptos or send and receive between other people.

-The Bitspark ecosystem makes it possible for every business to leverage cryptocurrencies and free itself from traditional banking, with a cash-in cash-out solution.
+The Bitspark ecosystem makes it possible for every business to leverage cryptocurrencies and free itself from traditional banking, with a cash-in cash-out service provided by Cash Points.
 While the technology behind blockchain and stablecoins is complex, joining our community and transacting on the platform is

 a straightforward and easy process.